MohammadiZ/COVID-19-DATA/README.md

 >
 > :file_folder: Demographic Info folder includes demographic information of Canadian Provinces and regional health authorities.
 >
 > :file_folder: Commuting flow from POR to POW folder includes commuting Flow from Geography of Residence to Geography of Work at the level of Census Divisions.
-The data was downloaded from [statcan](https://www150.statcan.gc.ca/n1/en/catalogue/98-400-X2016391)[^1].
+The data was downloaded from [statcan](https://www150.statcan.gc.ca/n1/en/catalogue/98-400-X2016391)[[1]](#1).
 Here I provide the commute flow between health regions in Ontario and Newfoundland and Labrador.
 >
 > :file_folder: COVID-19 Intervention folder includes data

 ### Sources:
 The following public resources are used for collecting data
-- [^1] [Statistics Canada, Commuting flow from geography of residence to geography of work - Census divisions: Sex (3) for the employed labour force aged 15 years and over having a usual place of work, in private households, 2016 Census - 25% sample data](https://www150.statcan.gc.ca/n1/en/catalogue/98-400-X2016391)
+- <a id="1">[1]</a> [Statistics Canada, Commuting flow from geography of residence to geography of work - Census divisions: Sex (3) for the employed labour force aged 15 years and over having a usual place of work, in private households, 2016 Census - 25% sample data](https://www150.statcan.gc.ca/n1/en/catalogue/98-400-X2016391)
 - [^2]